 Recycled plastic shoes

-Using recycled plastic materials in shoes is all the rage these day.
-(Do people still say "all the rage" or am I dating myself?)
+Using recycled plastic materials in shoes is all the rage these days.
+(Do people still say “all the rage” or am I dating myself?)
 Anyway.
 So many shoe brands are innovating new ways to use recycled plastic.
-Two brands getting a lot of attention include Rothy's and Adidas.
+A few of my favorites:

 Rothy's